dmontag23/SieveOfEratosthenes/README.md

 # SieveOfEratosthenes
-A .NET application that implements the sieve of eratosthenes
+A .NET application that implements the sieve of eratosthenes.